Last updated on April 11, 2022

 This Deluxe Backgammon post is another in our series for beginners and newcomers.
+A simple question many newcomers ask is, “how to improve your backgammon game?”
 The best way to improve your backgammon game is to focus your study on one area of play at a time and then practice to reinforce what you have learnt.
 To do this you need to break the game down into specific areas where you can focus your attention.
 Here is a list of those areas of backgammon play.
 You can follow the links to more in-depth articles on each of these areas.

 Opening moves.
 This is critical for all players to progress beyond the novice level.
 There are 15 possible opening moves and knowing how to play them correctly is crucial.
 For instance, the 3-1 is the best opening roll and if you don’t know how to play it correctly you are throwing away an early advantage.

 Understand the key points on the board.
 Together the 5 and 20-points are the two most important strategic positions on the board.
 Holding one or both of these points conveys a considerable advantage in the game.
 In the opening moves of a match, there is often a considerable struggle for both 5-points because the reward to make and hold the 5 or 20-points often exceeds the risk to move more checkers back.

 Backgammon probability.
 The understanding of probability will give you the knowledge to make calculated risks during play and ultimately improve your enjoyment of the game.
 You need to learn the basic probability of rolling specific numbers or combinations.
 Without this understanding, it is impossible to progress beyond a beginner’s understanding of the game.
 The table below assumes that the board is open for every possible throw.
 If part of the throw is blocked by an intervening point being held by opposing checkers, the chance of being hit is less.